-It’s cheap.
-It’s easy.
-It takes practically no time.
-It produces compost.
-It keeps the chickens warmer in the winter, and it saves us energy as we don’t need to do a full clean-out of the coop nearly as often.
+Deep litter is cheap and easy.
+Using deep litter takes practically no time and it also produces compost.
+It keeps the chickens warmer in the winter, and saves us energy as we don’t need to do a full clean-out of the coop nearly as often.

 1. Lay down litter about 6 inches deep onto the bare floor of the coop.
 The best litter to use for the deep litter method is pine shavings, but shredded leaves also work great, and straw can do the trick as well.

 Reminder: Never use cedar shavings in the chicken coop, it can cause respiratory problems in chickens.

 2. When the first layer becomes soiled, stir it up and turn it over so the waste is buried.
 Depending on how big your flock is and how much time they spend in the coop, they may have already done this step for you.

 3. Add another few inches of litter on top of the first layer.

 4. When that layer becomes soiled, turn it again and add another layer.
 Always maintain a depth of 6-10 inches of litter in the coop.